The earliest references and iconography of morris dancing and its ancestor, ‘moresk’ dancing, indicate that the pipe and tabor provided the music.

 Kenworthy Schofield incorporated ideas from early music and the continent to create a new style and indeed, a new instrument.
 The tabor he played came from the Basque country.
 It is a deep tabor, approximately 10” x 10”.
 He asked a fellow dancer from St Albans Morris to help him develop a new low pipe in brass.
 Kenworthy’s taboring style had a distinctive regular pattern as opposed to the ‘footfall’ approach of Wortley.

 Both of these men inspired others to play and soon there was a demand for pipes and tabors.
 Wortley worked with Barnes and Mullins to launch a low cost ‘D’ pipe based on the Generation tin whistle.
-Dancers from St Albans Morris started their own production of instruments on the Schofield pattern, Jim Jones making the pipes in stainless steel and Bill Warder making the tabors.
+Dancers from St Albans Morris started their own production of instruments on the Schofield pattern.
+David Turner made plated brass copies of Schofield’s pipes, then Jim Jones started making the new versions in stainless steel.
+Bill Warder made the tabors – both deep (Basque pattern) and shallow (English pattern).
 After Bill’s untimely death, tabor production was taken up by Mike Chandler.

 Since the 1970s, Bert Cleaver and Mike Chandler have pioneered the Schofield style and it has become the mainstream of morris taboring style.
-However, it is no longer the mainstream instrument for morris, these days the melodeon leads the way, followed by the anglo-concertina, accordion and fiddle.
+However, despite its authentic heritage, it is no longer the a popular instrument for morris, these days the melodeon leads the way, followed by the anglo-concertina, accordion and fiddle.

 Jim Jones gave up making the Schofield pattern pipe because of arthritis but Russell Wortley’s Generation Pipe is still in production.
 Mike Chandler is still making tabors based on Schofield’s Basque instrument.

 Steve Rowley 2007